DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 ## Import

-The importers analyze each report and create new findings for each item reported.
-DefectDojo collapses duplicate findings by capturing the individual hosts vulnerable.
+The importers analyze each report and create new Findings for each item reported.
+DefectDojo collapses duplicate Findings by capturing the individual hosts vulnerable.

 ![Import Form](../../images/imp_1.png)

 This approach will create a new Test for each upload.
 This can result in a lot of findings.
-If deduplication is enabled, new findings that are identical to existing findings get marked as a duplicate.
+If deduplication is enabled, new Findings that are identical to existing Findings get marked as a duplicate.

 ## Reimport